US, Korea open to expanded military drills to deter North - ExBulletin

 Biden has sharply criticized Beijing for its human rights record, business practices, military harassment of the self-governing island of Taiwan, and more.
 And while Biden has made it clear that he views China as America’s biggest economic and national security competitor, he says it’s crucial to keep the lines of communication open so the two powers can cooperate on matters of common interest.
 North Korea may be at the top of the list.

-White House officials said Biden would not visit the demilitarized zone dividing the Korean peninsula during his trip – which has become the norm for presidents on visits to Seoul since Ronald Reagan.
+White House officials said Biden would not visit the demilitarized zone dividing the Korean peninsula during the trip — a standard stop for presidents on visits to Seoul dating back to Ronald Reagan.
 Biden visited the DMZ in 2013 as vice president.
 Sullivan said the president’s decision to skip the shutdown this time was not driven by safety concerns.

 Instead, Biden will visit the air operations center combat operations floor at Osan Air Base, south of Seoul, on Sunday.
 The United States considers it one of the most critical facilities in Northeast Asia.